 While Prince George maintained a career in the Royal Navy until 1929, Coward became an international celebrity, his popular songs and light-hearted comic plays like Hay Fever and Easy Virtue, as well as more serious works such as The Vortex, which touched upon the taboo subjects of drug-use and repressed homosexuality, earning him the title ‘The Master,’ from his many adoring fans.
 At the same time, both men continued to have other lovers.

-Coward was linked to other young actors including Louis Hayward and Alan Webb, numerous women including the cabaret star Florence Mills, who died of tuberculosis in 1927 at the age of 32, the banking heiress Poppy Baring, and the American socialite Kiki Preston, the latter such a heavy drug user that that she was dubbed the ‘girl with the silver syringe.’
+Coward was linked to several young actors including Louis Hayward and Alan Webb, and Prince George to numerous women including the cabaret star Florence Mills, who died of tuberculosis in 1927 at the age of 32, banking heiress Poppy Baring, and American socialite Kiki Preston, the latter such a heavy drug user that that she was dubbed the ‘girl with the silver syringe.’
 Rumours abounded that the prince also fathered an illegitimate son with the daughter of a Canadian coal-merchant.
 By 1932, Prince George’s indiscretions had caught up with him, forcing his elder brother the Prince of Wales to deal with a blackmail plot hatched against his sibling, by a French architect with whom he was engaged in an affair.

 Although swiftly dealt with, the blackmail attempt convinced the Royal Family that the Prince must definitely marry, and a suitable bride was soon found in the elegant Princess Marina of Greece and Denmark.
 The wedding took place on 29th November 1934, after which the Prince was granted the Dukedom of Kent.
 A son, Prince Edward, the present Duke of Kent was born in October 1935; followed by a daughter, Princess Alexandra who arrived on Christmas Day 1936.
 Irrespective of his lover’s growing family the first Duke’s affair with Coward continued, the showman’s debonair charm winning over the Duchess Marina, with whom he struck up a great friendship.